businessideas2ai/businessideas2ai/README.md

 - 👀 I’m interested in Mchine learning , deep learning, GPT APP development , LLM and web development.
 - 🌱 I’m currently learning and doing free lancing at upwork .
 If you have any project leated it you can contect me at https://www.upwork.com/freelancers/aleezaa13
 - 💞️ I’m looking to collaborate on AI with community.
-- 📫 How to reach me you can email me.
+- 📫 How to reach me you can email me businessideas2ai@gmail.com

 <!---
 businessideas2ai/businessideas2ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.